KyleTryon/sentry-alert-tx-1/AlertTX-1/docs/POWER_MANAGEMENT_PLAN.md

 - Settings to configure timeouts and a "Sleep now / Power off" option
 - Skip splash on deep-sleep wake; preserve UX consistency

+## Status Summary (Delta)
+- MQTT client is now non-blocking and safe if offline.
+It retries opportunistically without blocking the UI or boot.
+- Alerts flow is compatible with deep-sleep strategy.
+Background periodic wakes can reuse non-blocking MQTT to check for new messages.
+- Ringtone should be triggered on a foreground wake when new messages are presented to the user (see Wake Behavior and Ringtone below).

 ## Hardware References
 - **Pinout**: `docs/pinout-reference.md` - Battery Monitor MAX17048 (I2C 0x36), VBAT, wake sources, TFT_BACKLITE (GPIO45)
 - **Hardware Setup**: `docs/hardware-setup.md` - Display power, pin assignments, LiPo 400mAh specs